 The NTMWD uses chloramines for water disinfection, leaving a chloramine residual behind for secondary disinfection of water in the distribution system.
 Chloramines are formed by combining chlorine and ammonia before injection to the water.

 How many times a week am I allowed to water my lawn?

 Please see the current Water Conservation Map or Watering Guidelines page for more details.

-It's COLD, what should I do to protect my home and pets from Winter Freezing?
+It's cold outside, what should I do to protect my home and pets from winter freezing?

 The Town of Little Elm purchases water from the North Texas Municipal Water District (NTMWD), which supplies us with water drawn from area lakes.
 The NTMWD utilizes Lavon Lake for its primary raw water source with additional raw water coming from Lake Texoma and Lake Chapman.

-The annual chlorine maintenance began 02/26/2018 at 8:00 a.m. at the Wylie, Tawakoni, and Bonham WTPs and will continue for the next 28 days.
+The annual chlorine maintenance February 26, 2018, at 8:00 a.m. at the Wylie, Tawakoni, and Bonham water treatment plants and will continue for the next 28 days.

 Residents may experience a stronger odor or taste of chlorine to the water supply; however, the water remains safe for use and consumption.

 On the NTMWD website is a Chlorine Maintenance Fact Sheet at the following link: FACT SHEET: North Texas Municipal Water District